A conversation with Brendon Craigie, Tyto Co-Founder and Managing Partner.

-Brendon: There’s a lack of innovation in the PR agency model.
-We thought there was a real opportunity for us to create something better.
+We identified a lack of innovation in the PR agency model.
+There was a real opportunity for us to create something better.
 We wanted to build a business that had less hierarchy, fewer layers, and a team of people entirely focused on clients and what they needed.

 Where does the name come from?